emersonp/Flagship2d20/README.md

 # Flagship 2D20

 This is the Flagship 2d20 system for Foundry.
+The Flagship 2d20 system is a tabletop role playing game and is part of the Modiphius 2d20 World Builder's Program.

 ## Sheets